jeugenio103/Project-3/README.md

 # Project #3
-> Analysis of Asian influence on Spotify and compare streaming of Asian American artists (such as 88 Rising) to all artists streamed in United States.
-We will look at Spotify data to find if there is a correlation
+> Analysis of Asian influence on Spotify and compare streaming of Asian American artists (88rising) to all artists streamed in United States.
+We will look at Spotify data to analyze.
+Given the increased diversification in mainstream media, we were interested to see what impact Asian Americans and Asians have made in the music industry in recent times.
+We specifically wanted to analyze data from 88rising, an American based music company that exclusively represents Asian American and Asian music artists.<br><br>

-> Live demo [_here_](https://www.example.com). <!-- If you have the project hosted somewhere, include the link here. -->
+> Live demo [_here_]([https://jeugenio103.github.io/Project-3/]). <br><br>

 Group Members:  Jeremiah Eugenio, Emilio Guzman, Kristy Le, Samantha Seng, Evelyn Votran